LitePT: Lighter Yet Stronger Point Transformer¶

 TL;DR¶

-LitePT conducts a systematic analysis of the roles played by convolution and attention at different U-Net stages, and proposes a hierarchical hybrid architecture that employs sparse convolution in shallow stages and attention in deep stages.
-Combined with the parameter-free PointROPE positional encoding, LitePT achieves 3.6× fewer parameters, 2× faster inference, and 2× lower memory consumption compared to Point Transformer V3, while matching or surpassing its performance across multiple point cloud benchmarks.
+LitePT proposes a hierarchical hybrid architecture that utilizes sparse convolutions in shallow layers and attention in deep layers, based on an in-depth analysis of their respective roles across U-Net levels.
+By introducing the parameter-free PointROPE positional encoding, LitePT achieves 3.6x fewer parameters, 2x faster speed, and 2x memory savings compared to Point Transformer V3, while matching or exceeding its performance across multiple point cloud benchmarks.

 Background & Motivation¶

 3D point cloud understanding is a fundamental task in robotics, autonomous driving, localization and mapping, and environmental monitoring.
-The current state-of-the-art architecture, Point Transformer V3 (PTv3), achieves leading performance on multiple benchmarks; however, PTv3 is not a pure Transformer — 67% of its parameters are allocated to sparse convolutional layers (serving as conditional positional encodings), while the Transformer components (attention + MLP) account for only 30% of parameters.
+The current state-of-the-art architecture, Point Transformer V3 (PTv3), achieves leading performance on several benchmarks.
+However, PTv3 is not a pure Transformer—67% of its parameters are allocated to sparse convolutional layers (acting as conditional positional encoding), while the Transformer components (attention + MLP) account for only 30% of the parameters.

-The key question is whether it is necessary to apply both convolution and attention at every stage of the U-Net.
-Through empirical analysis, the authors identify an intuitive pattern: - Shallow stages (high resolution): primarily encode local geometric features; convolution is sufficient, and attention is computationally prohibitive. - Deep stages (low resolution): require capturing semantic and global context; attention is more suitable and efficient, whereas convolution causes parameter bloat due to high channel counts.
+The core question is: Is it necessary to use both convolution and attention at every layer of the U-Net?
+The authors discovered an intuitive pattern through experiments: - Shallow Layers (High Resolution): Primarily encode local geometric features where convolution is sufficient and attention is computationally expensive. - Deep Layers (Low Resolution): Require capturing semantic and global context where attention is more efficient and suitable, whereas convolution leads to parameter bloat.

-Core Idea: Use only convolution in shallow stages, only attention in deep stages, and replace expensive convolutional positional encodings with the parameter-free PointROPE.
+Core Idea: Use only convolution in shallow layers and only attention in deep layers, replacing expensive convolutional positional encoding with the parameter-free PointROPE.

 Method¶